 Yep.
 I handed the “cooking” reins over to the husband again last night and boy did he ever nail it with these chicken kabobs.
 I don’t even have to tell you how much I love using the fresh veggies from our garden in recipes lately.
 The crop has been very fruitful this year and we are enjoying each and every item that is picked fresh off the vines and plants.
-Oh and just in case you want to see what my “gardener” looks like here you go.

 I’m planning on baking something with them shortly but in the meantime, here’s what we threw onto these sticks:

 Chicken coated in a special honey and molasses bbq sauce – the stickier the better

 Red Onion – which I pick off because I hate onions

 Orange Bell Peppers